-- Coronary artery disease-- Stable cholesterol plaques in the heart's arteries can cause no symptoms or can cause chest pain called angina.
-Sudden cholesterol plaque rupture and clotting causes blocked arteries.
+- Coronary artery disease.
+Stable cholesterol plaques in the heart's arteries can cause no symptoms or can cause chest pain called angina.
+Sudden cholesterol plaque rupture and clotting cause blocked arteries.
 When that happens, heart muscle dies.
 This is a heart attack, also called myocardial infarction.

-- Cerebrovascular disease -- Cholesterol plaque can rupture in one of the brain's arteries.
+- Cerebrovascular disease.
+Cholesterol plaque can rupture in one of the brain's arteries.
 This causes a stroke, leading to permanent brain damage.
 Blockages can also cause transient ischemic attacks, or TIAs.
 A TIA has symptoms like those of stroke.
-But they are temporary and there is no permanent brain damage.
-However, patients who experience a TIA are at a much higher risk of a subsequent stroke, so medical attention and care is essential.
+But they are temporary, and there is no permanent brain damage.
+Patients who have a TIA are at a much higher risk of a later stroke, so medical attention is essential.

-- Peripheral arterial disease -- Blocked arteries in the legs can cause pain on walking and poor wound healing due to poor circulation.
+- Peripheral arterial disease (PAD).
+Blocked arteries in the legs can cause pain when you walk.
+They also bring about poor wound healing because of poor circulation.
 Severe disease may lead to amputations.

 Preventing Cholesterol Plaques

-Atherosclerosis and cholesterol plaques are progressive -- meaning they get worse with time.
+Atherosclerosis and cholesterol plaques are progressive, meaning they get worse with time.
 They are also preventable.
-Nine risk factors are to blame for up to 90% of all heart attacks including:
+Nine risk factors are to blame for up to 90% of all heart attacks:

-- excessive consumption of alcohol -- more than one drink per day for women, or more than one or two drinks per day for men
+- Drinking too much alcohol: more than one drink per day for women or more than one or two drinks per day for men

-You may notice almost all of these have something in common: you can do something about them.
+You may notice that almost all of these have something in common: You can do something about them.
 Experts agree that reducing your risk factors leads to a lower risk of heart disease.